 No matter which type of work-integrated learning suits you best, each program has many advantages—from boosting your confidence to helping you land better job prospects.
 And as a result, WIL has become a buzzword across post-secondary institutions.
 In the last few years, colleges, universities, and polytechnics have realized that their students need both theory and practice if they want to succeed.

 Have questions?
-Students, get in touch to find out how you can benefit from work-integrated learning opportunities at BCIT.
+Students, get in touch to find out how you can benefit from experiential, work-integrated learning opportunities at BCIT.